NQCD/NQCDynamics.jl/docs/src/getting_started.md

 ### Simulation

-To group all simulation parameters together, we use the `Simulation` type which will contain both the `Atoms` and `Model`s mentioned previously, along with any extra information required for the simulation.
+To controll all simulation parameters in one environment, we use the `Simulation` type which will contain both the `Atoms` and `Model`s explained above, along with any extra information required for the simulation.

 ```@repl started
 sim = Simulation{Classical}(Atoms(:H), model)
 ```

-Here we have specified that each atom has a single degree of freedom and have not provided a simulation cell.
+Here, we have specified that each atom has a single degree of freedom and have not provided a simulation cell.
 `Classical` is a type parameter, and specifies the dynamics method that we want to use.
 Check out [Dynamics methods](@ref) to learn about the other kinds of dynamics available.